devops329/devops/instruction/deliverable7Environments/deliverable7Environments.md

      url: https://pizza.YOUDOMAINNAME
    ```

 1. Now you are ready to specify your steps.
 These are very similar to the deployment steps found in the `ci.yml` workflow.
 The first step sets up access to AWS.
-The next step updates the CloudFront origin path to point to the desired release, and the final step creates a GitHub release entry to documents that you pushed a new deployment to production.
+The next step updates the CloudFront origin path to point to the desired release, and the final step creates a GitHub release entry to document that you pushed a new deployment to production.
 If you need to review what each of these steps are doing, then refer back to the [GitHub Releases](../gitHubReleases/) instruction and the instruction given above on modifying the CloudFront distribution origin path.

    ```yml
    steps: